 While it may be preordained that we retain at least some traits of our mothers, one major difference between my mom and me that cannot be denied is that she had the emotional and financial support of my father.

-It is because of this that sometimes she can’t understand my context of single motherhood and why I am still trying to compete with a reality that is nothing similar to my own.
+It is because of this that sometimes she can’t understand my context of single motherhood, the loneliness of being a single mother, and why I am still trying to compete with a reality that is nothing similar to my own.

 Lilly, a mom in her 50s with two grown children, also repeatedly found herself comparing her mothering skills to that of her mother’s.